 To care for your crowns and bridges, brush and floss your natural and artificial teeth twice a day and see your Green Bay family and cosmetic dentist every six months.
 Be sure to wear a mouth guard if you grind your teeth while sleeping, and avoid using your teeth to open things.

-Oral Health Associates is happy to answer any of your questions regarding crowns or other dental procedures.
+Oral Health Associates is happy to answer any of your questions regarding dental crowns, temporary crowns, bridge crowns, or other dental procedures.
 Contact us with your questions by calling 920-437-3376.
 You may also request an appointment online.
 We look forward to hearing from you soon!